-- Cover and cook on low for 4 to 5 hours.
+- Cover and cook on low for 4 hours or medium-high for 1 hour and 45 minutes.
 After each hour or so stir the crock pot to make sure everything is combing well.

 - Once fully heated through and the florets are tender the soup is done.
 Add the salt and pepper at this point so that you are seasoning it appropriately.